mooncoins/mooncoins-org/README.md

 2. If you want to add query parameters for `next-optimized-images`, you need to use `require.context`.
 See issue here: https://github.com/cyrilwanner/next-optimized-images/issues/16

+3. Image path prefixes in the frontmatter are ignored.
+This is too allow ease of use via either direct commits or through the netlify image widget (which automatically adds the prefix, which has to be /basePath/img).
+Thus, `/basePath/img/image.svg`,`/img/image.svg`,`/anything/image.svg`, and `image.svg` all ultimately get processed into the same folder (i.e., the public images folder in `/public/img`).

-3. The `parking page` branch displays while the site is being built.
+4. The `parking page` branch displays while the site is being built.
 Ensure that any templates have this branch or they will not deploy correctly.

 ## Getting Started